The Evolution of Police Long Guns

 Officers working in open / rural areas have always favored the rifle for when things got serious.
 Highway Patrolmen, Game Wardens, and Border Patrol Agents have had a rifle–even if it was a scoped, bolt action deer rifle, or an M1 / M1A–in reserve for decades.

-That was not in response to some recent right-wing militarization of the border.
+That was not in response to some Trump administration “militarization of the border.”
 The Border Patrol’s mission has always been quasi-military.
 Protecting a nation from invasion has traditionally been what armies are for.
-The US is practically unique in world history, for using our military to protect other nations from invasion (for example, our eviction of the Iraqi squatters from Kuwait), while using cops to patrol our own borders.
+The US is practically unique in world history, for using our military to protect other nations from invasion (for example, our Desert Storm eviction of the Iraqi squatters from Kuwait), while using police officers to patrol our own borders.

 When I joined the US Border Patrol, we had beat up Army surplus M-16A1s, and even some M-14s.
 They used the latter primarily for funerals and other honor guard ceremonies, but in the mid 1990s a BPA backing up New England police near the Canadian border used an M-14 to put a bad guy down.